Some Truths about Mathematics

 Key Stage 4

-- The GCSE course starts in Y10 (from September 2020).
+The GCSE course starts in Y10.
 It is taught in two units, Calculator and Non Calculator, both of which are reviewed in year 11 (see chart below).
 The examination specification used is the linear OCR J560 GCSE (9-1).
-The course uses electronic resources which can be printed or shown on the IAWB.

-- Groups are set according to ability and setting is reviewed regularly.
+Groups are set according to attainment at end of KS3 and setting is reviewed regularly.